Multi-Cooker and Pressure Cooker Injury Attorney in Boston

 Unfortunately, that's not always the case.
 Days before Thanksgiving in 2020, Sunbeam Products Inc. recalled nearly a million of its Crock-Pot brand multi-cookers due to faulty lids.
 The lid on the device can suddenly detach during use and eject boiling food and liquid.

-If you or a family member has been seriously injured by a defective multi-cooker, pressure cooker, instant pot, or other kitchen appliance, the product liability attorneys at the Law Offices of Jeffrey S. Glassman can help.
+If you or a family member has been seriously injured by a defective multi-cooker, pressure cooker, instant pot, or other kitchen appliance, the product liability attorneys at the Jeffrey Glassman Injury Lawyers can help.

 Our law firm takes cases under a contingency fee agreement, which means that you pay nothing until we win your case and recover money for you.Facts and Figures about the Crock-Pot Multi-Cooker Recall